jeremyckahn/kapi/ext/sequence/README.md

 Kapi Sequence API
 ===

 The Kapi Sequence API (Kapi Sapi) is a tool for easily defining sub-timelines in a Kapi animation.
-It is built around the core Kapi puppet methods. - all it does is set them to start and stop at specified periods in the animation loop.
+It is built around the core Kapi puppet methods - all it does is set them to start and stop at specified periods in the animation loop.

 To use, just include `kapi.sequence.js` on your page, after `kapi.js`.